Turkish television drama: Business and finance

 Turkish shows began expanding internationally in 1999, but only started to gain popularity in the early 21st century.
 In order to be able to produce high-quality content and to be competitive with the non-Turkish shows that were gaining traction in Turkey, more money was needed and the financial deficit was made up for through expansion to non-domestic markets.
 The Turkish government also played a role in motivating international expansion, creating incentive by granting awards and support to the companies that are most effective in exporting worldwide.

-In 2017, Turkish TV exports earned 350 million U.S. dollars, officially marking the country as the second largest drama exporter in the world behind the United States.
+In 2017, Turkish TV exports earned $350 million, officially marking the country as the second largest drama exporter in the world behind the United States.
 According to the Secretary General of the TEA, Bader Arslan, Turkey's yearly income from TV exports will exceed 1 billion U.S. dollars by 2023.

-Turkish series "dizi" are exported to approximatively 140 countries around the world.
+Turkish series are exported to approximately 140 countries around the world.

 Today, there are about 45 production companies and 150 active film directors in Turkey.
 Production cost of a series may vary between 78,000 and 520,000 U.S. dollars (for the most famous ones).

 Streaming

-Turkish streaming opened in the late-2010s.
-They are Tabii, BluTv, Exxen, Gain, Puhu TV, Turkcell TV.
+Turkish streaming began in the late 2010s.
+Foreign streaming platorms include Netflix, Disney+, Prime Video, HBO Max, and MUBI, and notable native platforms include tabii, Exxen, and GAİN.